Road rash sounds deceptively innocuous. Rashes heal, right? No big deal, right?

 Road rash injuries vary in severity.
 You can treat the simplest cases with the sort of first aid measures described below.
 But more severe injuries require immediate medical attention and may leave you hospitalized.
 If you have any doubt about whether you can treat a case of road rash on your own, play it safe and go to the doctor right away.

-You might treat simple cases of road rash from a motorcycle accident—and by this we mean very, very minor cases that resemble the cuts and scraps a child might get from falling off a bike—at home.
+You can treat simple cases of road rash from a motorcycle accident at home.
+By these, we mean very, very minor cases that resemble the cuts and scraps one might get from falling off a bike.
 Here are the steps Healthline.com recommends you take to treat minor road rash at home.

 Doctors will also use techniques similar to those involved in thermal burn therapy to address secondary health complications.
 Intensive courses of antibiotics might be necessary to treat any infection that has set in.
 The doctor may isolate the patient in a ward specially designed to prevent further infection.